zincan/binocs/README.md

 A Laravel Telescope-inspired request monitoring dashboard for Rails applications.
 Binocs provides real-time visibility into HTTP requests through both a web interface and a terminal UI with vim-style navigation, making debugging and development easier whether you prefer the browser or the command line.

+*Binocs is short for binoculars — the trusty tool train engineers and conductors used to look down the tracks and inspect what's coming.
+Now you can do the same for your Rails requests.*

 ## Features

 - **Real-time Request Monitoring**: Watch requests stream in as they happen via ActionCable/Turbo Streams